AhmedYahyaE/plain-php-mvc-oop-estore/README.md

 > **Username**: **Ahmed Yahya**, **Email**: **ahmed.yahya@example.com**, **Password**: **123456**

 ## Contribution:
-Contributions to my plain PHP/MySQL MVC OOP application are most welcome!
+Contributions to my plain PHP and MySQL MVC OOP e-store application are most welcome!
 If you find any issues or have suggestions for improvements or want to add new features, please open an issue or submit a pull request.